hrishim/llvl_prog1_book/src/c_pointers.md

 }
 ```

 In the function above we used the syntax -  `avg_temp(int temps[], int size)` - this means that the function takes two parameters, an integer array and an integer.
 The actual number of elements in the array does not have to be specified as part of the array parameter.
+We specify the size of the array by passing an additional parameter `size`.

 It is possible to access array elements beyond the last element in the array.
-However, one should not do that by design because we could be accessing memory of another variable.
-So the programmer has to keep track of the array length and ensure array access are within bounds.
+However, one should not do that by design, because we could be accessing memory of another variable.
+So the programmer has to keep track of the array length and ensure array accesses are within bounds.
 Accessing beyond the array bounds can lead to bugs (including serious security bugs) and crashes.

 ```c
 int scores[4] = {5, 9, 7, 2}